carlptr/node-getmyip/README.md

 ## Feature

-- Return the IP of the client by using the client connection or by using the header _x-forwarded-for_
+- Return the IP of the client by using the client connection or by using the header _x-forwarded-for_ in either plain text, JSON or JSONP format.

 ## Installation